 Students will receive provincial apprenticeship curriculum pertinent to the apprenticeship level in which they are enrolled.
-Upon successful completion of all four levels and appropriate time in the trade, the student may be eligible to write the Inter-provincial exam for either Construction or Industrial Electrician.
+Upon successful completion of all four apprenticeship levels and appropriate time in the trade, students may be eligible to write the Inter-Provincial Exam for either Construction or Industrial Electrician.